ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Dr. E's original AE&T 101 class appears in Vaughan Penn's music video for Ready to Rise--directed by Dr. E. The song appeared on MTV's Laguna Beach and Grey's Anatomy, and it became the theme song for A&E's Roller Girls. & check out Artistic Entrepreneurship @ cincom and on market wire.

 Welcome to Arts Entrepreneurship & Technology 101!!
-Dr. E is currently working on two books with all the wisdom gained in teaching the class and hosting Hero's Journey Entrepreneurship festivals in Carolina and California.
+Dr. E is currently working on two books with all the wisdom gained in teaching the class and hosting Hero's Odyssey Entrepreneurship festivals in Carolina and California.
 The class represents a renaissance in a classical liberal arts education, and the books will seek to serve the reader with the greatest that has been spoken and written throughout the ages.
 The Enlightenment's classical ideals form the natural foundation for enduring free markets and the creation of long-term wealth via entrepreneurship--via rendering ideals real in living innovation and ventures.

 Arts Entrepreneurship seeks to give students, artists, and entrepreneurs the tools to make their passions their professions--to protect and profit from their ideas--to take ownership in their careers and creations.
 For Adam Smith's invisible hand enriches all when happiness is pursued by artists and innovators--society's natural founts of wealth.
 Thomas Jefferson eloquently expressed the entrepreneurial premise: